-Another very honorable mention concerns the huge hospital land-lord Locum, which is a Latin name meaning "place" or "location".
+Another very honorable mention concerns the huge hospital landlord Locum, which is a Latin name meaning "place" or "location".
 In the Christmas ads of 2001, they decided to advertise big.
-Their logo looks like this:
+Their logo looks like this, just having their company name in lowercase: